 Community Property: Most states follow “common law,” but 9 states in the United States follow “community property” laws.
 When married couples in community property states file separate tax returns, they must employ community property rules.
-Those rules require splitting most of items of income and some deductions 50/50 between both spouses.
+Those rules require splitting most of items of income 50/50 between both spouses.
 The 9 states that follow community property laws are Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington and Wisconsin.